jdmcmahan/omnictl-docker/README.md

 ### Getting Started

-Before using this action, you must create an Omni service account to authenticate with Sidero Omni.
+Before running this Docker image, you must create an Omni service account to authenticate with Sidero Omni.
 See https://omni.siderolabs.com/docs/how-to-guides/how-to-create-a-service-account/ for more information about creating a service account.